 This is a four hour course in which we will deliver an overview of securities regulation in Canada from a practitioner’s perspective.
 We will review in detail the Ontario Securities Act, regulations and policies, and will reference securities laws in other jurisdictions as well.
 We will study certain key securities regulatory concepts and how they intersect with today’s corporate finance markets.
-Our review will include: the meaning of terms such as “security”, “trade” and “distribution”; primary and secondary distribution of securities; prospectus offerings; private placement exemptions and resale rules; regulation of the trading markets including the Toronto Stock Exchange; capital pool companies; continuous and timely disclosure; takeover bid legislation; mergers and acquisitions; primary and secondary market civil liability; and regulatory enforcement issues.
+Our review will include: the meaning of terms such as “security”, “trade” and “distribution”; primary and secondary distribution of securities; prospectus offerings; private placement exemptions and resale rules; regulation of the trading markets including the Toronto Stock Exchange; capital pool companies and SPACs; continuous and timely disclosure; takeover bid legislation; mergers and acquisitions; primary and secondary market civil liability; and regulatory enforcement issues.
 Our goal is to have our students leave the course with a solid grounding in Canadian securities law as well as a good understanding of how these laws impact corporate finance in Canada.